snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 ## The Promotion Process

-As we mentioned before, the promotion process is what builds and guarantees the artifacts are published at the right time.
+As we mentioned before, the promotion process is what builds and guarantees our artifacts are published at the right time.
 Also, we mentioned that each build configuration in our TeamCity projects executes `npmBuildWrapper.sh` under the hood.

+Internally, `npmBuildWrapper.sh` uses variety of arguments to trigger conditionally scripts such as nvm, npm, fedops-api and more.